-ALL CLASSES UNDER 200 MPH: The smallest part of the hex of a lug nut shall be larger than the largest part of the taper of the mounting hole.
+ALL CLASSES UNDER 200 MPH: The smallest part of the hex of a lug nut shall be larger than the widest part of the female tapered seat of the mounting hole, i.e. A must be larger than B in the figure below.
 Lug nuts shall torque totally against a wheel's tapered surface.
-A minimum of 5/8 in. of the stud threads shall be engaged within the lug nut.

-Vehicles with tires having a diameter of 29 in. or greater, or with wheels over 17 in. in diameter shall use a wheel manufactured for racing or reinforced as below:
+A minimum of 5/8 in. of the stud threads shall be engaged within the lug nut.ALL CLASSES OVER 200 MPH and ALL VEHICLES with tires having a diameter of 29 inches or greater, or with wheels over 17 inches in diameter require: